top of page

 • Purchase a triplex or quad, occupy one unit, and rent the others.

 The goal is to reduce living costs, build equity, and gain landlord experience.
-A house hackgets you started without needing a large savings cushion.
+A house hack gets you started without needing a large savings cushion.

 2. Use retirement accounts the right way